dTile/DT/docs/spec.md

 #### Tile notation G, X, Y
 A tile is denoted by number that is represented by concatenating G (granularity - geen), X for horizontal distance (red), Y vertical distance (blue).
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
-A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance to the antimeridian which is defined as [90,-180,-90,-180]
+A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance to the antimeridian which is defined as [90,-180,-90,-180].

 ![2D tile](https://dtile.github.io/DT/media/2dtile.png?raw=true)

 #### Cube notation G, X, Y, E
-A cube is denoted by number that is represented by concatenating G (granularity) , X  for horizontal distance, Y vertical horizontal distance and E for elevation distance in cubes from the surface of the earth.
+A cube is denoted by number that is represented by concatenating G (granularity) , X  for horizontal distance, Y vertical distance and E for elevation distance in cubes from the surface of the earth.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
 There is no need to pad elevation since the elevation number starts at the (G x 2 + 2) digit position.

 #### Bbox or extended cube
-An extended cube is represnted by a cube number followed by a decimal number represented by X2,Y2,E2 and F.
+An extended cube is represented by a cube number followed by a decimal number represented by X2,Y2,E2 and F.
 F represents the final guiding digit which solves the problem of unumbiguity of traling zeros.
-It defines how many digits compose X2 and Y2
+It defines how many digits compose X2 and Y2.
 X2 denotes the disance eastwards in cubes from the anchor.
 Y2 denotes the disance northwards in cubes from the anchor.
 E2 denotes the elvated disance in cubes from the anchor.